yinrun/LOPDC-Benchmarks/README.md

 # LOPDC-Benchmarks
-Benchmarks 4 linear optimization problem with disjunctive constraints.
+Benchmarks for the linear optimization problem with disjunctive constraints.

 For typical problems are listed.
 (1) Zero-wait job-shop scheduling.